SPHEREx: Aromatics, Aliphatics and PAH Size across the Iris Nebula: Conclusions

 \item The 3.3 and 3.4~\textmu m emission in the northwest PDR of NGC7023 peaks at the PDR-front, both dropping off when moving into the diffuse medium in the direction of the irradiating star, HD200775, located toward the south-east, and when moving into the direction of the embedded young stellar object in the northwestern corner of the field-of-view (FOV).

-\item The 3.4/3.3~\textmu m band strength ratio in NGC7023 shows a demarcation that matches the large-scale morphology of the region, which, in turn, is consistent with an interpretation that PAHs with aliphatic groups are able to survive in more shielded regions but get quickly removed when entering the unshielded, diffuse medium.
+\item The 3.4/3.3~\textmu m band strength ratio in NGC7023 shows a demarcation that matches the large-scale morphology of the region, which, in turn, is consistent with an interpretation that PAH superhydrogenation and aliphatic side groups are able to survive in more shielded regions but get quickly removed when entering the unshielded, diffuse medium.
 This demarcation shows up as two distinct trends when plotting the 3.4 versus the 3.3~\textmu m band strength, one associated with the dense medium and the other with the diffuse medium; $[N_{\rm H,ali}/N_{\rm H,aro}]_{\rm dense}$ = 0.42\textpm0.01 and $[N_{\rm H,ali}/N_{\rm H,aro}]_{\rm diffuse}$ = 0.01\textpm0.01.

 \item In conjunction with matching Spitzer spectral map observations, SPHEREx enables the study of the PAH size evolution across large extended objects by providing access to the 3.3~\textmu m PAH band that, when ratioed against the 11.2~\textmu m PAH band, is considered the primary observational tracer for PAH size.